Malietoa Tanumafili II: Personal life

 Malietoa was an active athlete during his younger years.
 His favourite sports included boxing, rugby and cricket.
 Malietoa's interest in sports continued throughout his life and he was an avid golfer well into his nineties.
 He could often be seen driving his golf cart around Samoa.

 In 1973, he converted to the Baháʼí Faith.
 He was the first serving head of state to be a member of the religion.
 In 1976, he visited the graveside of Shoghi Effendi, first and last Guardian of the Baháʼí Administrative Order, in London.
 In 1979 he laid the foundational cornerstone of the Baháʼí House of Worship in Tiapapata, eight kilometres from the capital of Apia.
 The temple was subsequently dedicated by him at completion in 1984.
 While still adhering to the Baháʼí Faith, Malietoa continued to acknowledge the Christian tradition within his family dating back to 1830.

 Malietoa married twice, first to Lili Tunu in 1940, and to Tiresa Patu Tauvela Hunter in 1962.
 His first wife died in 1986.
-He had eleven children, including Papaliʻi Laupepa, Malietoa Mōli II and Papaliʻi Momoe Von Reiche, of whom two sons and two daughters survived him when he died.
+He had eleven children, including Papaliʻi Laupepa, Malietoa Mōli II and Papaliʻi Momoe Von Reiche, of whom two sons and two daughters survived him at his death.